Asieh-A-Mofrad/Enhanced-Equivalence-Projective-Simulation/README.md

 modeling equivalence class formation in Behavior analysis.
 To model the formation of *derived relations*, the model uses [Network Enhancement (NE)](https://www.nature.com/articles/s41467-018-05469-x).
 This code is used for producing results in paper entitled:

-**Enhanced Equivalence Projective Simulation: a Framework for Modeling Formation of Stimulus Equivalence Classes** (Accepted in Neural Computation)
+**Mofrad, A. A., Yazidi, A., Mofrad, S. A., Hammer, H. L., & Arntzen, E. (2020) Enhanced Equivalence Projective Simulation: a Framework for Modeling Formation of Stimulus Equivalence Classes** (Accepted in Neural Computation)

-which is an extention of the "equivalence projective simulation" model which is introduced in:
+which is an extention of the "equivalence projective simulation" model which is introduced in [Equivalence Projective Simulation (EPS)]{https://www.mitpressjournals.org/doi/abs/10.1162/neco_a_01274}.

-**Mofrad, A. A., Yazidi, A., Hammer, H. L., & Arntzen, E. (2020).
-Equivalence Projective Simulation as a Framework for Modeling Formation of Stimulus Equivalence Classes.
-Neural Computation, 32(5), 912-968.**

 Please cite the paper if you use the E-EPS model or the code in this repository.